cardcomm/cgminerLCDStats/README.md

 cgminerLCDStats
 ===============

-Simple script to get data from cgminer API and display it on the AIDA64 LCD Smartie display
+Simple script to get data from cgminer API and display it on the "LCD sys info" display

 Copyright 2013 Cardinal Communications
 If you feel this code is useful, please consider a donation to: